So why is Plumtree’s Mass Teen Fainting on this best 1,000 albums ever thing?

-Plumtree has such a comfortable, inviting energy while at the same time they consistently pump out super catchy, upbeat, and fun pop punk with great harmonies and vocals.
+Plumtree has such a comfortable, inviting energy while at the same time consistently pumping out super catchy, upbeat, and fun pop punk with great harmonies and vocals.
+Mass Teen Fainting’s lead track, “Tropical,” is a perfect example of this.

 Don’t let the casual-seeming vibe fool you though – there’s really inventive musicianship going on here, particularly the meshing of unique chord changes and wonderful vocal harmonies on songs like “Only in the Movies” and “The Phone, The Phone.”

-“In the Sink” is such an interesting angle on pop punk: it both rocks but could almost be perfectly at home at a coffee shop (albeit a ‘90s hipster, indie rock kind of joint, mind).
+“In the Sink” is such an interesting angle on pop punk: it both rocks but could also almost be perfectly at home at a coffee shop (albeit a ‘90s hipster, indie rock kind of joint, mind).

 For pure pop punk catchiness bliss, you can’t do much better than “I Don’t Know.”